JTsMemex/pubpubapi/readme.md

 ## Limitations

-The following actions are not permitted by the SDK, nor through the API in general:

-- Creating or deleting communities

-Deleting a community is not permitted, due to the risk of accidental deletion of a community.
+The following actions are not permitted by the SDK, nor through the API in general (1) Creating or deleting communities: Deleting a community is not permitted, due to the risk of accidental deletion of a community.
 Creating a community is not permitted, due to the potential for abuse (e.g., spam communities).

-- Creating, deleting, or modifying users

-It is not possible to create, delete or modifying users, due to the risks involved.
+(2) Creating, deleting, or modifying users: It is not possible to create, delete or modifying users, due to the risks involved.

 ## Guides